s-w-w-w/Slicer/README.md

   you want to get, and it will return the part of the array you want.
 Please, see the Usage section for examples.

 ## Installation
-  Put Slicer.php file in a folder of your project where PHP can find it.
-Depending on your project you might need to add a namespace in Slicer.php file
+  Copy Slicer.php file in a folder where PHP can find it.
+You might need to add namespace in the file

 ## Configuration